 |Course Title||Course Number||Semester Taken||Credits||Prerequisites|

-Due to the prerequisite requirements, it is not possible to complete this certificate program in one year.
-The program is intended to be followed on a part-time basis over two years.
+*Note: Student may choose LCS that best fits his/her interests.
+Due to the prerequisite requirements, it may not be possible to complete this certificate program in one year.

 Upon Completion of this Concentration Graduates will be able to:

 - Use knowledge of child development and relationships with children and families to understand children as individuals and plan for their unique development by organizing environments which facilitate development in all developmental areas.

 - Design and implement developmentally appropriate learning experiences using methods and materials which promote growth and development.